 Central Hunter Local Area Command

-The man was refused bail and will appear in Maitland Local Court later today.
+The teenager was granted conditional bail and ordered to appear before the Maitland Local Court on 1 March.